MilitaoLucas/olex2ts/README.md

 The authors of the original project are:
 - [Max Brunsfeld](https://github.com/maxbrunsfeld)
 - [Amaan Qureshi ](https://github.com/amaanq)

-The author of this project is
+The author of this project is:
 - [Lucas Militão](https://github.com/MilitaoLucas)

 ## Contributing